-What if I can’t find the freeholder
+What if I can’t find the freeholder?

-How long will my collective enfranchisement take?
+How long will my lease enfranchisement take?

-If the freeholder agrees a price for sale of the reversion [i.e. his freehold interest], and if the other leaseholders agreed to share the costs with you, exercising your right to enfranchise can take as little as two months – at least in theory, though this really works in practice.
+If the freeholder agrees a price for the sale of the reversion [i.e. his freehold interest], and if the other leaseholders agreed to share the costs with you, exercising your right to enfranchise can take as little as two months – at least in theory, though this rarely works in practice.